 Art.
-9b – Students of Pavia on exchange at iaelyon School of Management - Université Jean Moulin will complete at iaelyon School of Management - Université Jean Moulin their full second year (semesters 3 and 4) of the Master’s to obtain the title in “Master’s in International Management – International Business Realities Program” according to the Appendix .
+9b – Students of Pavia on exchange at iaelyon School of Management - Université Jean Moulin will complete at iaelyon School of Management - Université Jean Moulin their full second year (semesters 3 and 4) of the master’s to obtain the title in “Master’s in International Management – International Business Realities Program” according to the Appendix .